pguibert6WIND/frr/doc/user/bgp.rst

    modifying the `net.core.optmem_max` sysctl to a larger value to avoid out of memory errors from the linux kernel.

+.. clicmd:: tcp-ao profile NAME

+   Enter TCP-AO profile configuration mode.
+The profile name is later referenced by BGP neighbors.

+.. clicmd:: no tcp-ao profile NAME

+   Remove a TCP-AO profile definition.

+.. clicmd:: key NAME

+   Enter a key definition under the TCP-AO profile.

+.. clicmd:: send-id ID

+   Set the TCP-AO SendID for this key.

+.. clicmd:: recv-id ID

+   Set the TCP-AO RecvID for this key.

+.. clicmd:: key-string KEY

+   Set the TCP-AO key material.

+.. clicmd:: current

+   Mark this key as current for outgoing segments.

+.. clicmd:: rnext

+   Request this key as the next key for the peer.

+.. clicmd:: neighbor PEER tcp-ao NAME

+   Reference a TCP-AO profile for the peer.
+TCP-AO and TCP-MD5 are mutually exclusive on a single peer.

+.. clicmd:: no neighbor PEER tcp-ao

+   Remove the TCP-AO profile reference from the peer.

 .. clicmd:: neighbor PEER send-nexthop-characteristics

    Send the BGP Next Hop Dependent Characteristics Attribute (NHC) to the peer.